Anna is a crafter, sculptor, painter, miniaturist, props magician, soap maker, animator, production/ events, and interior designer.

 - Cross-stitch needle: In this example, I used a cross-stitch needle, which is not sharp (and helped me preserve my fingers).
 The spaces in between the threads are large enough to slip through.

 - File folder: File folders are reusable and inexpensive.
-It is also robust and will withstand years of use.
+They are also robust and will withstand years of use.

 - Yarn: For this project, I used milk cotton yarn.
 For those unfamiliar with this material, it is made from casein, which is derived from milk.
 The reason I chose this is because of its colors.
 You can use any yarn for this project.